GillesDP/rop-judge/README.md

 ```
 You can then compile your code to a binary using any parameters you like.
 It is **recommended** to use position-independent executables (PIE).
 Now use `objdump -d <executable>` to obtain the Assembly instructions along with their addresses, so you can setup an appropriate exercise description.

-Furthermore, this judge also requires a `output.txt` file.
+Furthermore, this judge also requires an `output.txt` file.
 This file contains the expected console output after executing the ROP chain.
 It is used by the judge to evaluate the correctness of the submission.

 ## Development
 > **Note:** This judge is still in development.